 HOPE provides supportive individual and group counseling to children affected by domestic violence.
 The intent of the program is to assist children with the current trauma in their lives while teaching them non-violent coping mechanisms in an effort to break the intergenerational nature of domestic violence.

 HOPE’s Primary Prevention Program is a youth-based program developed to teach young people the signs of an abusive partner early on with the goal of preventing them from becoming victims of intimate partner violence.

 HOPE provides speakers and trainers to the community including youth, professionals, and paraprofessionals in an effort to stem the rising tide of violence against women by preventing conditions that allow batterer’s controlling behavior as we work to hold community members accountable and bring about peace and an abuse-free society.

 HOPE operates a resale shop in which all proceeds benefit HOPE’s clients including direct gifts of clothing, toiletries, household items, and furniture.

 HOPE offers all services confidentially, free of charge, and without regard to race, gender, age, socio-economic status, sexual orientation, disability, religious or political belief.
 No person shall, on the basis of race, color, religion, national origin, sex, age, or disability be excluded from participation in, be denied the benefits of, or be subjected to unlawful discrimination under any program or activity receiving or benefiting from federal financial assistance administered by the department and its providers.

-Any participant who believes he or she has been denied services may file a complaint with the US Dept of Health and Human Services, Office of Civil Rights or the Dept of Children & Families within 180 days of the alleged violation.
+Any participant who believes he or she has been denied services may file a complaint with the US Department of Health and Human Services, Office of Civil Rights, or the Department of Children & Families within 180 days of the alleged violation.